 The plan creates a new landscape composition of quadrangles, simple lawns, pea-stone seating and dining courts, and vehicular arrival courts.
 Given the intense heat and humidity of the DC region, all new spaces are defined and sheltered by strong bosques of trees.
 The North District is now in construction.

 The first implemented project after the completion of the master plan was the Arrupe Residential Hall, which transformed a small remnant triangle of campus land, addinghadding 225 residential beds, and a transparent ground floor that wedded common work space, café, and fireplace lounge with an adjacent series of exterior paved courts, amphitheater, and walks.
 In addition to the highly-used courtyards, the landscape provides major stormwater infiltration and storage beneath all courts and strong groves of oak and birch to provide shade.
 The site plan creates a crossroads space that connects the campus.

-DumontJanks team members led the development of the above project while employed by Sasaki Associates, Inc. DumontJanks is not associated with Sasaki.
+DumontJanks team members led the development of portions of the above project while employed by Sasaki Associates, Inc. DumontJanks is not associated with Sasaki.